We all need upwind sailing tips and who better to tell us how other than Noel Drennan

 I’ll always look up and look at the clouds.
 If I was sailing in Melbourne, for sure on the day I’d be looking for the sea breeze clouds building on the land or if it’s any sort of southerly or westerly, just the cloud formations which give you a hint of what is coming.

 Because I’ve done a reasonable amount of ocean racing, and in the Volvo ocean race you sail with really good navigators, when they come up on deck they just tell you to look at the cloud, and go to the right-hand side of it and you’ll be lifted, or stay away from that one.

-You learn what to stay away from or when safe to go towards, which side of the clouds you’re going to be lifted and which side you’re going to be headed, so I think it’s a pretty important thing to do.
+You learn what to stay away from or when safe to go towards.
+Which side of the clouds you’re going to be lifted and which side you’re going to be headed.
+I think it’s a pretty important thing to do.

-You often hear it said that you’ve got to sail the long the tack first when heading to the weather mark, why is that?
+It’s often said that you must sail the long the tack first when heading to a mark, why is that?

 I think it’s a pretty good rule, essentially because you don’t really know what’s going to happen next, and if you’re getting close to the top mark you don’t want to end up on one layline, you just want to have options.